skilbjo/articles/talks/bare_metal_to_aws_lambda.md

 and began importing that data onto a small postgres server on a raspberry pi on my own network in my apartment.

-However, none of the fancy distributed systems technologies (Apache Mesos) we have at work.
+However, in my apartment, I don't have the fancy distributed systems technologies (Apache Mesos) we have at work.

+### source code, project layout

 ```bash
 @mbp:markets-etl $ tree -I 'test|dev-resources|deploy'